mostafa-abokhadra/ALX-foundations/1-second-week.md

 read about Why each area is labelled a challenge or opportunity and The role that tech is playing in bringing solutions and change.

 ## Urbanization
+- 20% of urban population live in a slum
+- cities take up just 3% of the world's surface area yet account for more that75% of our energy consumption and emit 80% of our greenhouse gases

 look in resources

 ## regional integeration